Share this post

 There are also many yoga poses that help to down regulate the nervous system before bed.

-How to improve sleep and stress through diet changes:
+How to use food to improve sleep quality and stress:

 So, like I said in the beginning- the big question is: Are you having trouble falling asleep or staying asleep?
 The issues are not dealt with the same.